-ACTION ITEM 1 Investigate and Plan for Battery Electric Bus (BEB)
+ACTION ITEM 2 Implement Battery Electric Bus (BEB) technology

-Pace is committed to the goals of environmental stewardship and economic sustainability, and recognizes how interest to electrify vehicles across private industry and US federal, state, and local governments has been intensifying throughout 2020-2021.
+Pace recognizes how interest to electrify vehicles across private industry and US federal, state, and local governments has been intensifying throughout 2020-2021.
 Looking ahead, the agency will holistically evaluate a transition path to converting its fleet to battery electric buses (BEB).

-As a first step, Action Item 2 of the A-2 Capital Improvement Projects initiative describes Pace's forthcoming Facilities Plan.
+Among the many first steps we are taking, Action Item 2 of the A-2 Capital Improvement Projects initiative describes Pace's forthcoming Facilities Plan.
 This effort will include an investigation of the prerequisites that BEB technology requires to successfully operate.
-Once established, Pace will further plan what next steps and actions to take in pursuit of this vehicle propulsion system.
+Once established, Pace will further plan what next steps to take toward transitioning the rest of its fleet.